huohua325/Trading_agent/README.md

 ### Configuration

-Set up your API keys:
+Set up your API keys:（If you need to test other months or stocks, please set it up）

 ```bash
 export POLYGON_API_KEY="your_polygon_api_key"